-- Steering wheel vibrates at certain speeds.
+- Steering wheel vibration at certain speeds

-- Vehicle vibrates at certain speeds.
+- Vehicle vibrates at certain speeds

-- Tyre wear small rounded sections worn ('scalloping') on outer edges of tyres.
+- Tyre wear small rounded sections worn on outer edges of tyres, called scalloping.

-- Poor ride quality.
+- Poor ride quality

-To achieve correct wheel balancing, each wheel is individually balanced whilst in motion on a special wheel balancing machine.
-Lead weights are affixed to precise positions on wheel rim edge to cause the wheel to rotate in perfect balance.
+To achieve correct wheel balancing, each wheel is balanced individually while in motion on a special wheel balancing machine.
+Lead weights are affixed to precise positions on the edges of the wheel rim to cause the wheel to rotate in perfect balance.